JBongars/web3-wallet-component/README.md

 ```

 #### Considerations
 There is a significantly higher amount of complexity and overhead for this store to work meaning that this method might be more prone to bugs and polishing before this can be safe to use.
-The up side is since we are managing state in one place and all wallets are both stateless and virtual, this solution could become more scalable as we integrate more wallets.
+The upside is since we are managing state in one place and all wallets are both stateless and virtual, this solution could become more scalable as we integrate more wallets.
 One consideration we might have is making sure that for each context and for each call to the callback, we have to make sure that the global state is in sync otherwise we could end up in a situation where two or more wallets drift out of sync with each other.
 Just from the complexity, this solution may also become more difficult to maintain over time.

 ## API